 Federal Housing Subsidies (Section 8, etc.) for Low-Income Households

 - Public Housing Agencies - Many cities and towns in Missouri have Public Housing Agencies (PHA's).
 These agencies administer federally funded low-income housing in their towns or counties; some also own their own affordable rental properties to rent to area residents who cannot afford the normal rents in the area.
 Most PHA's also administer the federal Housing Choice Voucher Program, commonly known as Section 8.
 If you cannot find affordable housing on your own, or wish to apply for Section 8 housing, your local Public Housing Agency may be able to help.
-Click the link below to see a list of all the PHA's in Missouri.
+Click the link to see a list of all the PHA's in Missouri.
 In some cases, your local Community Action Agency office will also be your Public Housing Agency.

 Rural Housing Assistance